British Somaliland: British Somaliland 1920–1960

+British modernized Berbera port with monetary exchange of goods that would pay in part for Somaliland Annual Protectorate Budgets in somaliland : By 1947, the entire annual administrative budget for British Somaliland was £213,139, with local customs revenue from Berbera port covering a portion of the costs and small British grants-in-aid covering the rest.£200,000 pounds is equivalent to 3 million dollars in 2000s.

 Following the defeat of the Dervish resistance, the two fundamental goals of British policy in British Somaliland were the preservation of stability and the economic self-sufficiency of the protectorate.
 The second goal remained particularly elusive because of local resistance to taxation that might have been used to support the protectorate's administration.
 By the 1930s, the British presence had extended to other parts of British Somaliland.
 Growth in commercial trade motivated some livestock herders to subsequently leave the pastoral economy and settle in urban areas.
 Customs taxes also helped pay for British India's patrol of Somalia's Red Sea coast.